Revised July 31, 2019

 Just as collected wisdom warns that you need to protect your equipment from mountain downpours, wind gusts, and unfiltered summer Sun, you need to do the same for yourself and your campsite.
 Use proper groundcover and pay attention to slopes and depressions, to keep your area dry when the showers come and after.

-On a clear dry night, it can get down to the 50s even in August (40s one year!), and it is not getting warmer in early September.
+With AHSP taking place in early September, cool nights can occur.
+AHSP is being held in the mountains.
+On a clear dry night, it can get down to the 50s even in August (40s one year!).
 Better to bring the clothing and sleeping gear you MIGHT need, and hope to not use it.

 You will do a lot of walking.
 Bring good footwear, and spares if not waterproof.
 Even the heavy dew can soak through canvas shoes.

-There are port-o-johns distributed near the fields, and this year we have some drinking water piped along the road to a central location convenient to the fields.
+There are port-o-johns distributed around the fields, and we have drinking water piped along the road to a central location convenient to the fields.
 You can plan on getting bulk drinking water there or from the Yurts or the shower building.
 With the altitude, Sun, and walking, you need to drink a lot, and to drink BEFORE you get thirsty.
 The shower building has real men’s and women’s showers, sinks, and flush toilets, open ’round the clock.
-There is also an environmentally-friendly and architecturally-interesting composting outhouse behind the main yurt.
+There is also an environmentally-friendly and architecturally-interesting composting outhouse (the “Ooper”) behind the main yurt.

-If you don’t sign up for TMI’s meals, you can prepare your own, but no open fires.
+If you don’t sign up for SKMC’s meals, you can prepare your own, but no open fires.
 Small propane or gas stoves are safest when used properly.

-A note on the TMI meals: We’ve asked TMI to continue the same menus as recent years; they’ve been a big hit.
+A note on the SKMC meals: We’ve asked SKMC to continue the same menus as recent years; they’ve been a big hit.
 While there will again be veggie options, there will be more of the meat versions of the dishes — and maybe less broccoli.
 Still time to sign up. http://ahsp.org/menus.html

 There is generally coffee and hot water for drinks in the Yurt food service area at night.
 But you should plan to have snacks and drinks convenient to keep you going at your telescope over long observing sessions.
 Having some extras to share is a sociable gesture.

-While there are some trash cans at the main Yurts, it is only for the trash produced at TMI meals and other limited purposes.
+While there are some trash cans at the main Yurts, it is only for the trash produced at SKMC meals and other limited purposes.
 We cannot take care of everyone’s trash for the weekend.
-You should plan to pack out your own trash.
+You must be prepared to pack out your own trash and recyclables.

 The site is too high for any significant mosquito problems.
 Snakes and larger critters have never been a problem in the occupied areas (e.g., no special food storage precautions).
 No poison ivy in the occupied areas.

 It is high (for the East) and can be very dry.
 Bring sunscreen and brimmed hats, and do NOTHING which might cause a fire.
-Drink plenty of water — just do it — you’ll feel better for it.
+Drink plenty of water before you feel thirsty– just do it — you’ll feel better for it.
+It will help avoid acclimitization headache.
 Easy to get dehydrated when you’re having fun.
 A few people might feel the altitude effects the first day, but nothing most people will even notice.

 It is VERY dark on the observing fields, and we need to keep it that way.
 All flashlights and unshielded laptop screens must be heavily red filtered, and any lights in tents should not be allowed to interfere with dark-adaption outside.

 If you forget something, check with your neighbors first.
-There is no camp store at TMI, and NO convenience store within many miles.
-The ‘notes on getting there‘ includes some resources in the area, including last-minute stops on the way to and from TMI, along with routes and other activities.
+There is no camp store at SKMC, and NO convenience store within many miles.
+The ‘notes on getting there‘ includes some resources in the area, including last-minute stops on the way to and from SKMC, along with routes and other activities.

 If you need to have medicine refrigerated, that can be done in the kitchen Yurt.
 Talk with the staff.
 If you have a medical condition of which first responders should be aware, similarly let Arlen Raasch know, in confidence.

-We also have a selection of environmental events around the TMI site, including geology, botany, and birding hikes.
+We have a selection of environmental events around the SKMC site, including geology [sorry, not in 2019], botany, and birding hikes.
 These are not too strenuous, suitable for the entire family, and free.
+We also have outdook hikes and activities led by SKMC staff for a modest fee.
+Newest of these is an environmental hike to the beaver dam site.

 More details can be found at the AHSP web site under Program > Events Overview.